-Fraters enjoy the Grand Inaugural Banquet featuring the Grand Prytanis-elect's inaugural address, the crowning of the International Sweetheart, and the presentations for TKE's most prestigious awards.
+Fraters enjoy the Grand Inaugural Banquet featuring the Grand Prytanis-elect's inaugural address and the presentations for TKE's most prestigious awards.

 as prescribed by the statutes regulating corporations-the Grand Prytanis serving as Corporate President of the corporation.